-History is held in high regard at Maple Grove School.
-The school’s rich history, within the context of the local area, is a celebrated and inspiring feature.
-The history curriculum at Maple Grove draws from and makes full use of the immediate and more comprehensive local area, enabling children to develop a deep understanding of the rich history of their locality.
+History is held in high regard at Maple Grove Primary School.
+The school’s own rich history, within the context of the local area, is a celebrated and inspiring feature of the school.
+The history curriculum at Maple Grove draws from and makes full use of the immediate and wider local area, enabling children to develop a deep understanding of the rich history of their locality.

 In line with the national curriculum 2014, the curriculum at Maple Grove aims to ensure that all pupils:

-- Gain a coherent knowledge and understanding of Britain’s past and that of the wider world, which helps to stimulate pupils’ curiosity to know more about the history;
+- Gain a coherent knowledge and understanding of Britain’s past and that of the wider world which helps to stimulate pupils’ curiosity to know more about the past;

 - Are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement;

-- Begin to understand the complexity of people’s lives, the change process, the diversity of societies and relationships between different groups, their own identity and the challenges of their time.
+- Begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+History unit plans.

 What is taught?

-The national curriculum informs topics and is sensitive to children’s interests and the context of the local area.
-The history curriculum at Maple Grove is carefully planned and structured to ensure that current learning is linked to previous knowledge and that the school’s approaches are informed by current pedagogy.
-Children will study past civilisations from Britain -starting with the Stone Age in Year 3 and ending World War 2 in Year 6.
-They will look at cultures from around the world, including The Ancient Egyptians, Mayans and Vikings and discuss what we have learnt from these times.
-Children in Key Stage 1 will learn about the lives of significant historical figures and the history of transport and explorers.
-History unit plans.
+Topics are informed by the national curriculum and are sensitive to children’s interests, as well as the context of the local area.
+The history curriculum at Maple Grove is carefully planned and structured to ensure that current learning is linked to previous learning and that the school’s approaches are informed by current pedagogy.
+Children will study past civilisations from Britain -starting with the Stone Age in Year 3 up to and including World War 2 in Year 6.
+They will look at civilisations from around the world including The Ancient Egyptians, Mayans and Vikings and discuss what we have learnt from these times.
+Children in Key Stage 1 will learn about the lives of significant historical figures as well as the history of toys and the seaside.

-History is taught throughout the year, so children achieve depth in their learning.
-The critical knowledge and skills children acquire and develop throughout each topic have been mapped to ensure progression between year groups throughout the school.
-Teachers refer to classroom timelines at the beginning of each new history topic to develop children’s understanding of chronology.
-Each topic is introduced with reference to the chronology of previous topics (including those of earlier years).
+History is taught in blocks throughout the year, so that children achieve depth in their learning.
+The key knowledge and skills that children acquire and develop throughout each block have been mapped to ensure progression between year groups throughout the school.
+At the beginning of each new history topic, teachers refer to classroom timelines to develop children’s understanding of chronology.
+Each topic is introduced with reference to the chronology of previous topics (including those from previous years).

-The children review key knowledge and rigorously check and consolidate it by the teacher.
+Key knowledge is reviewed by the children and rigorously checked and consolidated by the teacher.
 By the end of year 6, children will have a chronological understanding of British history from the Stone Age to the present day.
-They can draw comparisons and make connections between different periods and their lives.
-World history studies, such as the ancient civilisations of Greece and the Egyptians, are interlinked with this.
+They are able to draw comparisons and make connections between different time periods and their own lives.
+Interlinked with this are studies of world history, such as the ancient civilisations of Greece and the Egyptians.

-Cross-curricular outcomes in history are precisely planned for, which are indicated on the school’s progression mapping.
-The school’s context is also considered, with opportunities for visits to places of historical interest and learning outside the classroom also identified and embedded in practice.
-Visits to the local area and use of local artefacts, such as maps and photographs of bomb damage to the local area in WWII, also support contextualised learning and the acquisition of key knowledge and systematic development of key skills.
+Cross curricular outcomes in history are specifically planned for and these are indicated on the school’s progression mapping.
+The school’s own context is also considered, with opportunities for visits to places of historical interest and learning outside the classroom also identified and embedded in practice.
+Visits to the local area and use of local artefacts, such as the use of maps and photographs of bomb damage to the local area in WWII, also support contextualised learning, as well as the acquisition of key knowledge and systematic development of key skills.